ptakopysk/mgrnalej/README.md

          ./max.bin < input.txt
 1. **bubble**: Sort the list using BUBBLE SORT in an ARRAY

+   * Arrays are fixed size in C, so we'll provide the program with the number of numbers to read in as the 1st parameter:

+         ./bubble.bin 10000 < input.txt

    * Reading in arguments and filling an array:

          #include <stdio.h>